shawnbutton/interview_exercise_template/INSTRUCTIONS.md

 The app needs to give volume discounts and include sales tax.

-Another system will accept input from the user, and will call this componant with 3 inputs:
+Another system will accept input from the user, and will call this component with 3 inputs:

 * number of items
 * price per item